appfoundry/Reliant/README.md

 **Remember:** each time a prototype is requested this method will be called.
 You should therefore consider to keep the initialization as performant as possible.

+#### Other methods in your factory class

+You can add other methods, which might help in creating your objects.
+These will be ignored by the framework, but you can obviously use them in your create methods.

+#### Injection

+All objects created in the application context will be injected after their creation.
+This is done by using Objective-C's [KVC](http://developer.apple.com/library/ios/#documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html "Key-Value Coding Programming Guide") mechanism.
+Reliant will scan your object's properties.
+If a writable property's name matches with a key or alias for an object in the application context, and if it's current value is nil, the matching object will be injected in this property.
+All other properties will be left alone.

 ### The configurator

-A configurator is responsible for setting up definitions and creating object instance based on those definitions.
+As we already saw, a configurator is responsible for setting up definitions and creating object instance based on those definitions.
 Although a default class configurator (*OCSConfiguratorFromClass*) is provided by Reliant, you can always build your own.
 Your custom configurator should conform to the *OCSConfigurator* protocol.
 In the configurator's designated initializer, you should start building your object definitions.